California State Level Paid Sick Leave

 Employees may use earned sick leave for their own medical care or for the medical care of a family member.

-Employers have to post a notice in the workplace informing employees of their rights to the earned sick leave, including information about the accrual and use of earned sick leave, the right to be free from retaliation for taking advantage of the leave.
+Employers have to post a notice in the workplace informing employees of their rights to the earned sick leave, including information about the accrual and use of earned sick leave, and the right to be free from retaliation for taking advantage of the leave.

 Santa Monica, California Paid Sick Leave